asood08/Projects/README.md

 ## 🤖 Two-Wheeled Self-Balancing Mapping Robot
 *Jan 2025 – Apr 2025*

 This project involved collaborating in a 3-person team to build a self-balancing robot using PID control on an Arduino Nano.
-I designed and fabricated mechanical mounts for the LiDAR, stepper motors, slip ring, and encoders in SolidWorks, programmed the BMI270 IMU and magnetic encoders, and contributed to firmware development and MATLAB-based control system modeling
+I designed and fabricated mechanical mounts for the LiDAR, stepper motors, slip ring, and encoders in SolidWorks, programmed the BMI270 IMU and magnetic encoders, and contributed to firmware development and MATLAB-based control system modelling

 ### 📷 Images
 ![Self-Balancing Robot Placeholder](images/Self_Balancing_Robot.jpg)